UnitedMasters

-UnitedMasters is an American music distributor based in the United States founded by Steve Stoute in November 2017.
+UnitedMasters is an American music distributor founded by Steve Stoute in November 2017.
 On October 21, 2020, in a song released by rapper YoungBoy Never Broke Again titled "The Story of O.J.
 (Top Version)", he first noted owning a percentage of the company.
 Less than three years later, on a music podcast released February 16, 2023, the Baton Rouge rapper again noted that he owns a percentage of the company and has had several talks with Stoute.

 History

 Formation

 UnitedMasters was launched in November 2017 by Steve Stoute with a $70 million Series A led by Google's corporate umbrella Alphabet alongside venture firm Andreessen Horowitz and 21st Century Fox.

 Music distribution

 In 2018, UnitedMasters rolled out the distribution feature on its platform titled Releases.
 The Releases feature allows artists to upload their music and album artwork and distribute their music to all major streaming services through the UnitedMasters platform.

 In 2019, UnitedMasters announced the appointment of its first President, Lauren Wirtzer-Seawood.
 Wirtzer-Seawood formerly served as Head of Music Partnerships at Instagram.
 Prior to that, Wirtzer-Seawood spent two years as the Head of Digital at Beyoncé's entertainment and management company, Parkwood Entertainment.

 In 2022, UnitedMasters distributed songs for FIFA World Cup Qatar 2022 by cooperating with artists like Nora Fatehi, Rahma Riad, Balqees, Manal and RedOne.